-So we have this for Most matches at Lord’s without a century:
+So we have this for Most innings/matches at Lord’s without a century:

 Atherton, Thorpe and Gatting played the most innings there without a century-particularly odd as Gatting played for Middlesex.
 Atherton did score 99 there and has the most fifties (7).

-Visitors are led by Gavaskar and Tendulkar, followed by Azhar Ali, Faulkner, AW Nourse and Ponting.
+Visitors are led by Gavaskar and Tendulkar, followed by Azhar Ali, Faulkner, AW Nourse, Ponting and R Taylor.
 Lara played in only 3 Tests and 6 innings.
 The highest averages here are by Dexter (51.62) and FS Jackson (47.71).

 While most of the batsmen here scored at least one fifty, some did not.
 They include Ramprakash (HS 40 in 13 innings), bowling all-rounder Emburey, Brearley, wicketkeeper Downton, Tendulkar, Faulkner and Ponting.
 The lowest average here is 10.38 by Ramprakash who was a specialist batsman, unlike some of the others.
 Then comes all-rounder Pringle (16.11) and another famous batsman Ponting (16.87).
 Tendulkar at least got into the 20s.

 Next, we take up bowlers who bowled at least 1000 balls (while bowling at no 1 to 5) and never took a five-for: